-Whenever you share a video from your library, you control how widely others have access to it.
+Whenever you share a video from your library, you control who has access to watch it.
 You can do this by changing the access settings on a video.

-In order to change who can to watch your playlist, you must change the access settings on the video(s) that comprise the list.
+Because playlists contain multiple videos, each with their own access settings, how you change and manage these settings is a little different.
+In order to change who can watch your playlist, you must change the access settings on the video(s) that comprise the list.